millanbrankovic/ui-toolkit/README.md

 #### Media Queries
 Media Queries are defined through variables and mixins.
-It's also possible to target specific orientation.
+It's also possible to target a specific orientation.

 Basic variables are: